MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 # Dataset connectivity and management with the XMLA endpoint in Power BI Premium (Preview)

 Power BI Premium workspaces support open-platform connectivity from Microsoft and third-party client applications and tools by using an *XMLA endpoint*.
-By default, **read-only** connectivity is enabled, meaning data visualization applications and tools can be used to query model data, metadata, events, and schema. **Read\write** operations can be enabled for workspaces on a capacity, providing additional capabilities for dataset management, governance, advanced semantic modeling, debugging, and monitoring.
+By default, **read-only** connectivity using the endpoint is enabled for the Datasets workload in a capacity.
+Data visualization applications and tools can be used to query dataset model data, metadata, events, and schema. **Read\write** operations can be enabled for the Datasets workload on a capacity, providing additional dataset management, governance, advanced semantic modeling, debugging, and monitoring.
 With read\write enabled, Power BI Premium workspaces have parity with Azure Analysis Services and SQL Server Analysis Services enterprise grade tools and processes.

+A *workspace* is much the same as an Azure Analysis Services server resource or a SQL Server Analysis Services server instance.

+A *dataset* is much the same as a tabular model database deployed to an Azure Analysis Services server resource or a SQL Server Analysis Services server instance.

+A workspace, and any datasets within it, run in the context of workload.

-## Dataset management and modeling tools
+## Dataset modeling and management tools

 These are some of the most common tools used with Azure Analysis Services and SQL Server Analysis Services.
 These same tools are now supported in Power BI Premium workspaces with the XMLA endpoint:

-**Visual Studio with Analysis Services projects** – Also known as SQL Server Data Tools, or simply **SSDT**, is a model authoring tool for Analysis Services enterprise grade tabular models.
+**Visual Studio with Analysis Services projects** – Also known as SQL Server Data Tools, or simply **SSDT**, is an enterprise grade model authoring tool for Analysis Services tabular models.
 Analysis Services projects extensions are supported on all Visual Studio 2017 and later editions, including the free Community edition.
 To learn more, see [Tools for Analysis Services](https://docs.microsoft.com/analysis-services/tools-and-applications-used-in-analysis-services).

 **SQL Server Management Studio (SSMS)** - Supports DAX, MDX, and XMLA queries.
 Perform fine-grain refresh operations and scripting of dataset metadata using the [Tabular Model Scripting Language](https://docs.microsoft.com/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference) (TMSL).
 Requires version 18.4 or above.
 Download [here](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).